-Law 11/18 Requirement Reacted GRI standard Page number 2.
-SOCIAL AND PERSONNEL AFFAIRS Employment Total number and distribution of employees by gender, age, country and professional classification.
-102-8 Information on employees and other workers.
-66; 123-126 Total number and distribution of employment contract modalities.
-Annual average for indefinite, temporary and part-time contracts by gender, age and professional classification.
-Number of dismissals by gender, age and professional classification.
-103-2 The management approach and what it consists of.
-127 Average remuneration and developments separated by gender, age and professional classification or equal value.
-103: Management Approach.
-127 Salary gap, remuneration for the same job position or the average within the company.
-405-2 Ratio for basic salary and remuneration for women vs men.
-127 Average remuneration for directors and managers, including variable income, allowances, compensation, contributions to long-term savings systems and any other income broken down by gender.
-103-2 The management approach and what it consists of.
-70 Implementation of work disconnection policies.
-103: Management Approach.
-78 Employees with disabilities.
-103-2 The management approach and what it consists of.
-73-74 Work organisation Occupational health and safety conditions.
-103: Management Approach.
-78 Hours lost through absenteeism.
-403-2 Hazard identification, risk assessment and incident investigation.
-130 Measures aimed at facilitating work-life balance and encouraging the coresponsibility of both parents.
-103: Management Approach.
-78 Health and safety Occupational health and safety conditions.
-403-1 Occupational health and safety management system.
-403-2 Hazard identification, risk assessment and the investigation of incidents.
-77 Work-related accidents, particularly their frequency and severity by gender.
-403-9: Work-related injuries.
-77 Occupational illness by gender.
-403-10: Occupational illness and diseases.
-130 Social relationships Organisation of social dialogue, including procedures for informing and consulting personnel and negotiating with them.
-402-1 Minimum notice to be given regarding operational changes.
-75-76 Percentage of employees covered by collective agreement by country.
-102-41 Collective bargaining agreements.
-128 Balance of collective agreements, particularly in the field of health and safety at work.
-403-4 Worker participation, consultation and communication on occupational health and safety.
-76
+Average remuneration and developments separated by gender, age and professional classification or equal value; 103: Management Approach 140 Salary gap, remuneration for the same job position or the average within the company 405-2 Ratio for basic salary and remuneration for women vs men 139-140 Average remuneration for directors and managers, including variable income, allowances, compensation, contributions to long-term savings systems and any other income broken down by gender 103-2 The management approach and what it consists of 75-76 Implementation of work disconnection policies 103: Management Approach 86 Employees with disabilities 103-2 The management approach and what it consists of 80 Work organisation Occupational health and safety conditions 103: Management Approach 86 Hours lost through absenteeism 403-2 Hazard identification, risk assessment and incident investigation 142 Measures aimed at facilitating work-life balance and encouraging the coresponsibility of both parents 103: Management Approach 86 Health and safety Occupational health and safety conditions 403-1 Occupational health and safety management system 403-2 Hazard identification, risk assessment and the investigation of incidents 85-86 Work-related accidents, particularly their frequency and severity by gender 403-9: Work-related injuries 85 Occupational illness by gender 403-10: Occupational illness and diseases 143 Social relationships Organisation of social dialogue, including procedures for informing and consulting personnel and negotiating with them 402-1 Minimum notice to be given regarding operational changes 82-84 Percentage of employees covered by collective agreement by country 102-41 Collective bargaining agreements 141 Balance of collective agreements, particularly in the field of health and safety at work 403-4 Worker participation, consultation and communication on occupational health and safety 83 Training Policies implemented in the field of training 103-2 The management approach and what it consists of 74-76 Total number of hours of training by professional category.
+404-1 Average hours of training per year per employee 75; 142 Accessibility Universal accessibility for people with disabilities 103-2 The management approach and what it consists of 80-82 Equality Measures taken to promote equal treatment and opportunities for women and men 103: Management Approach 78-79 Equality plans (Chapter III of Organic Law 3/2007 of 22 March for the effective equality of women and men), measures adopted to promote employment, protocols against gender bullying and prejudice; integration and universal accessibility for people with disabilities 103: Management Approach 78-80 Policy against all types of discrimination and, where applicable, for diversity management 406-1 Cases of discrimination and corrective actions taken 79-80 3.
+INFORMATION ON RESPECT FOR HUMAN RIGHTS